-WiFi is great because it gives freedom, and while Ethernet still dominates in delivering better speed compared to WiFi, there is nothing like sitting anywhere you wish and work or enjoy a movie.
+WiFi is great because it gives freedom, and while Ethernet still dominates in delivering better speed compared to WiFi, there is nothing like sitting anywhere you wish and working or enjoying a movie.
 No wires!
-But then when you face issues, a wired connection sounds more reliable.
-In this post, we will show how you can troubleshoot WiFi problems in Windows 10 and use it without any problem.
+But then, when you face issues, a wired connection sounds more reliable.
+In this post, we will show how you can troubleshoot WiFi problems in Windows 11/10 and use it without any problem.

 Technically, Wi-Fi adapters are different from Ethernet Adapters, but when it comes to functionality, they are both network adapters.
-So unless its a problem with the hardware, troubleshooting both is more or less the same.
-Here is our list of tips to fix the most common WiFi problems in Windows 10:
+So unless it’s a problem with the hardware, troubleshooting both is more or less the same.
+Here is our list of tips to fix the most common WiFi problems in Windows 11/10:

 - WiFi is missing from the Action Center